 The TDG Act became law in 1985, in response to the derailment of a train that was carrying explosive and poisonous chemicals that happened in Mississauga, Ontario in 1979.

-What Is The Purpose Of A Transportation Of Dangerous Goods Certificate
+What Is The Purpose Of The Transportation Of Dangerous Goods Certificate?

-The purpose of the training certificate is to demonstrate that if someone handles, offers for transport, or transports dangerous goods, that they can do their duties in compliance with the TDG Regulations.
+The purpose of the training certificate is to demonstrate that if someone handles, offers to transport, or transports dangerous goods, they can do their duties in compliance with the TDG Regulations.

 Your employer must not allow you to handle, offer for transport or transport dangerous goods unless you are adequately trained and hold a training certificate.

-Here are the overall requirements you must meet as a person who handles, offers for transport, transports or imports dangerous goods.
+Here are the overall requirements you must meet as a person who handles, offers to transport, transports, or imports dangerous goods.

 - Safety requirements, meaning you must meet all the applicable safety requirements in the TSG Act and regulations.